marqueswsm/proof-of-concept/packages/poc-kong-gateway/README.md

 --data 'url=https://api.github.com/users'
 ```

 2 - Then, we can define a route to the created service.
-As you can se bellow, we define a path that Kong will use to route the request for the properly service:
+As you can see below, we define a path that Kong will use to route the request for the suitable service:
 ```
 curl -i -X POST http://localhost:8001/services/github/routes \
   --data 'paths[]=/gihub' \
   --data 'name=github'
 ```

-3 - Now, we can perform a request to our service (in this case github) throughout the gateway API:
+3 - Now, we can perform a request to our service (in this case Github) throughout the gateway API:
 ```
 curl -i -X GET \
 --url http://localhost:8000/github/users/marqueswsm